 BCBS: Please Stop Misleading Clients

 It is clear (and has been for many years) that couples therapy is not a covered benefit by BCBS, and pretty much all health insurance plans (I will give a brief explanation of why this is, later in this post).
-So, by telling clients that couples counseling or marital therapy is covered by their plan, BCBS customer service is giving incorrect information.
-But not only are they giving misinformation, they are telling clients to ask therapists to commit insurance fraud.
+So, by telling people that couples counseling or marital therapy is covered by their plan, BCBS customer service is giving incorrect information.
+But not only are they giving misinformation, they are telling people to ask therapists to commit insurance fraud.
 Because according to BCBS “agreements”, “creative billing” is considered by them to be insurance fraud.
 Creative billing, by definition, is providing a diagnosis when there is none or using a covered code to get covered a service that is not covered.

 Some have argued, that you can just give someone in the couple a diagnosis.
-Again, this does not change the fact that marital therapy and couples therapy are exclusions in the plan.
-Also, even if one of the partners legitimately diagnose (because you cannot legally and ethically diagnosis someone with something that they do not have, and not be guilty of committing insurance fraud) one of the partners in the couple with something, treatment would have to focus on that diagnosis, not relational issues.
+Again, this does not change the fact that marital therapy and couples therapy are exclusions in most plans (per above illustration).
+Also, even if one of the partners is legitimately diagnosed (because a therapist cannot legally and ethically diagnosis someone with something that they do not have, and not be guilty of committing insurance fraud), treatment would have to focus on that diagnosis, not relational issues.
 And documentation in the medical record would need to accurately reflect this treatment and the response to this treatment.

 This brings us to the last issue with providing marital therapy through insurance; the medical record, HIPAA and our ethical obligations as psychotherapists.
-There are also ethical and HIPAA considerations for therapists that make it difficult, if not impossible, for them to provide couples therapy through insurance, even if the plan allowed for this service.
+There are ethical and HIPAA considerations for therapists that make it difficult, if not impossible, for them to provide couples therapy through insurance, even if the plan allowed for this service.
 When working with couples and families, we cannot honor or comply with our ethical obligations and HIPAA regulations related to privacy, confidentiality and medical records, and involve insurance and an “identified client”.
-We have to be clear in our work with clients and in the medical record, who the client or client system is, and what we are doing with them and in sessions.
-This means we cannot have one client identified in relationship with insurance, while actually having two or more clients in the work we are doing, and not find ourselves either running afoul of the insurance company benefits or one or more of the clients participating in treatment and named in the medical record related to that treatment.
+We have to be clear in our work and in the medical record, who the client or client unit is, and what we are doing with them and in sessions.
+This means we cannot have one client identified with insurance, while actually having two or more clients in the work we are doing.
+Clients and our medical records need to be clear on who the client is, who owns the medical record and how confidentiality (HIPAA) apply.
+Not being clear about this may cause the therapist to possibly run afoul of the insurance company benefits or the rights of the client or client unit.
+Individual therapy and couples therapy are not the same, clinically and in relationship to HIPAA.
 So, in addition to not committing insurance fraud by attempting to have a service that is not covered by insurance, covered, therapists need to ensure that a medical record accurately reflects the services provided and ensures HIPAA protections for all who “own” the chart.
 This can be tricky enough without a third party, such as the insurance company, but adding insurance makes it nearly impossible.